khumph/thesis/thesis-strategy.md

 ## More scenarios

 #### different noise scenarios
+- [ ] 1000 variables?
-- [x] 10 variables have an effect out of 100
+- [x] 12 variables have an effect out of 100
-- [ ] 20 variables have an effect out of 100
+- [ ] 24 variables have an effect out of 100
 - [ ] 50
 - [ ] different correlations between noise for above?